 How Can You Tell if an Email Was Transmitted Using TLS Encryption?

-To see how to analyze a message for its transmission security, we will look at an example email message sent from Gmail to LuxSci, and see that Gmail does not use TLS when sending messages, even when it can.
-This indicates that Gmail is probably not a service to be used when you have any kind of encryption requirements.
+To analyze a message for transmission security, we will look at an example email message sent from Hotmail to LuxSci.
+We will see that Hotmail did not use TLS when sending this message.
+Hotmail is not a good provider to use when security or privacy are required.

 An Example Email Message